eugyenoch/wordpress/README.md

 # wordpress
 Let's take a dive into WordPress code snippets.
+To use the code snippets, you can simply copy and paste into your functions.php file or use any code insertion plugin from wordpress.org/plugins

+NOTICE: Some of the codes here are from contributionsof their individual authors.
-NOTICE: The terawallet code snipets are originally from Malsubrata - https://github.com/malsubrata
+The terawallet code snipets are originally from Malsubrata - https://github.com/malsubrata